Universal-Connect-Project/ucw-adapter-template/packages/mx-adapter/README.md

 In the `./apps/server/adapterSetup.ts` file, do the following:

-Import the `adapterMapObject` for MX:
+Import `getMxAdapterMapObject` from the MX adapter package:

 ```typescript
 import { getMxAdapterMapObject } from "@ucp-npm/mx-adapter";
 ```

-Import the logger:
+Import the logger and cache client (redis) dependencies:

 ```typescript
 import * as logger from "./infra/logger";